wasp-lang/web/docs/tutorials/todo-app/auth.md

 // ...
 ```

-`Auth` page React component (lot of code, but most of it is just form):
+`Auth` page React component (lots of code, but most of it is just form):
 ```jsx title="ext/AuthPage.js"
 import React, { useState } from 'react' import { useHistory } from 'react-router-dom'